The following post is from James of Google+ Tutorials: 5 Ways to Monetize Your Blog

 The catch, though, is that you will have to share your revenue with the advertising network, and sometimes they can take a very hefty percentage!
 You will have to decide for yourself whether it is worth it, but I know many people, myself included, rely heavily on using advertising networks for their blogging income.

-The idea of affiliate marketing is that, through your blog, you generate sales for someone else’s product, and therefore get a percentage of the revenue!
+The idea of affiliate marketing is that, through your blog, you generate sales for someone else’s product and therefore get a percentage of the revenue!
 You will be surprised how many products you can make money from as an affiliate, from books to gadgets to digital products like music and ebooks.
 Lots of different companies offer affiliate schemes, and it’s not unusual for some of these companies to pay as much as 50% for a sale.
 If you get this right, you can earn great money!
-If you have a blog that is in a particular niche, let’s say fishing, and you find that you review a lot of fishing gear, if you found an online fishing store with an affiliate scheme, you could link to their products every time you did a review of one of them and then you would get paid a percentage!
+Let’s say fishing if you have a blog in a particular niche.
+You find that you review a lot of fishing gear, if you found an online fishing store with an affiliate scheme, you could link to their products every time you did a review of one of them, and then you would get paid a percentage!
 Pretty nice eh?

 Sell a Product

-Finally, another great way to make money from your blog is to sell your own product.
-This could be a physical product, like a book or item that you have created, or a digital product such as an ebook or online course.
-This is a great way to harness the power of your audience and sell them something that you have created specifically for them, which you know is going to be relevant and of value to your community.
-Many bloggers have done this and it is a great way to take things to the next level.
+Finally, selling your own product is another great way to make money when you monetize your blog.
+This could be a physical product, like a book or item that you have created, or a digital product, such as an ebook or online course.
+This is a great way to harness the power of your audience and sell them something that you have created specifically for them, which you know will be relevant and valuable to your community.
+Many bloggers have done this; it is a great way to take things to the next level.

 So those are the 5 things I think you could do to monetize your blog.
 Have I missed any that you have either used or want to use?
 Let me know in the comments below!